hetznercloud/fleeting-plugin-hetzner/docs/guides/monitoring.md

         for: 1m
 ```

-The following Prometheus alert rule is used to trigger an alert when a warnings occur in the gitlab-runner.
+The following Prometheus alert rule is used to trigger an alert when a warning occurs in the gitlab-runner.
 Please note that most problems in the gitlab-runner are considered as warnings:

 ```yml
 groups: